paridebroggi/hydrodynamic-simulator/README.md

 ![](screenshots/crater%20flood.png)

-HDS is a hydrodynamic simulator that reproduces water behaviuor in different contests anbd landscape (parsed dynamically from a .hds file).
+HDS is a hydrodynamic simulator that reproduces water behaviuor in different contests and landscape (parsed dynamically from a .hds file).
 At the moment rain, flood, drainage, waves and tsunami scenarios are implemented.
 It's built with C++ and OpenGL 4.0.

 #Configuration